Click2Cloud/fog-telefonica/docs/shared_file_system.md

 # Shared File System (Manila)

-This document explains how to get started using OpenStack Shared File System (Manila) with Fog.
-It assumes you have read the [Getting Started with Fog and OpenStack](getting_started.md) document.
+This document explains how to get started using Telefonica Shared File System (Manila) with Fog.
+It assumes you have read the [Getting Started with Fog and Telefonica](getting_started.md) document.

 ## Starting irb console